Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 #### Key Behavior:

-- The current and new boundary must lower than `arraysize`
+- The current and new boundary must lower than `sizearray`
 - If `array[boundary - 1]` is `nil`, but `array[boundary - 2]` is non-`nil`:
   - Update the boundary to `boundary - 1`.
 - If `array[boundary]` is non-`nil` and `array[boundary + 1]` is `nil`: